-Frances Gentle is a lecturer in vision at NextSense Institute.
+Frances Gentle is a lecturer at NextSense Institute.

-Her role includes coordination and lecturing of postgraduate courses in the field of sensory disability, as well as research into current issues relating to education of children experiencing vision loss.
+Her role includes coordination and lecturing of postgraduate courses in the field of sensory disability, as well as research into current issues relating to education of children experiencing blindness, low vision and deafblindness.
 Frances completed her doctoral studies in early 2012 and received the 2012 University of Newcastle Award for Regional Leadership.
-This honour was in recognition of her educational development work in the Asia-Pacific region in countries such as Timor-Leste and Papua New Guinea.

-Frances is involved in a range of international and regional organisations including the International Council for Education of People with Visual Impairment (President); the South Pacific Educators in Vision Impairment (Co-President and Member of the Editorial Committee for the SPEVI Journal); Executive Member, World Braille Council; and Member of the Inclusive Education Task Group of the International Disability and Development Consortium.
+She is involved in a range of international and regional organisations including the International Council for Education of People with Visual Impairment (President); the South Pacific Educators in Vision Impairment (Co-President and Member of the Editorial Committee for the SPEVI Journal); and Executive Member, World Braille Council.

 - Contemporary issues associated with educational standards and pedagogy

 - Braille literacy and numeracy development

 - Curriculum and instructional approaches to education for students with vision loss, including those with additional disabilities